OpenChargingCloud/WWCP_OCPI/README.md

 Together this yields a *two-secret* handshake on every OCPI request, removes the single-secret failure mode, and enables proper replay-protection and token-theft mitigation without breaking OCPI interoperability.

-*Note:* This is a *Two-Secret Scheme*, not a real *2nd, Two-Factor or Multi-Factor Authentication Scheme*, as the TOTP is not based on a different factor class *(“something you know”, “something you have”, “something you are”)*.
+*Note:* This is a *Two-Secret Scheme*, not a real *2nd, Two-Factor (2FA) or Multi-Factor Authentication Scheme (MFA)*, as the TOTP is not based on a different factor class *(“something you know”, “something you have”, “something you are”)*.
+This TOTP-based two-secret scheme delivers a pragmatic, interoperable, CRA-aligned hardening of OCPI that directly mitigates the most critical weaknesses of the existing token-only model, without waiting for an unlikely consensus on mutual TLS (mTLS) adoption.

+### Alignment with EU CRA and EU NIS2

+This TOTP extension directly supports several technical obligations under the upcoming *EU Cyber Resilience Act (CRA)* and the *NIS2 Directive*, especially for manufacturers and operators of EV charging infrastructure:

+- **CRA Article 10: “Security by Design”**
+The native OCPI token model provides no replay protection and no mitigation against token theft.
+Adding per-request TOTP implements time-bound authentication, a recognized ***state-of-the-art security-by-design*** measure.
+Long-lived single static tokens are explicitly called out in *ENISA* and *BSI guidance* as not meeting state-of-the-art criteria.

+- **CRA Article 15: “Vulnerability Handling & Mitigation”**
+Static tokens are single points of failure.
+With TOTPs, a stolen token is insufficient to access the system, reducing the severity of credential-leak vulnerabilities and improving post-incident containment.

+- **CRA Annex I, Essential Requirement 1 & 2**
+These require protection against unauthorized access and prevention of common attack vectors.
+Short-lived TOTPs reduce the attack surface dramatically without requiring changes to OCPI message schemas.

+- **NIS2: Risk-based Security Controls for Essential/Important Entities**
+CPO/EMSP systems increasingly fall under NIS2 supervision (energy sector).
+Deploying short-lived, replay-resistant request authentication is aligned with required security hardening and incident-minimization strategies.

+- **NIS2 Article 21(2)(d): Strong Authentication**
+Article 21 mandates risk-based cybersecurity measures including “access control policies based on state-of-the-art authentication mechanisms” and “protection against stolen or compromised credentials”.
+This TOTP authentication is a compliant step towards stronger authentication mechanisms by removing static credentials from the threat landscape.
+National NIS2 implementations (Germany: KRITIS-DA, Netherlands: NEN-7510 extensions, France: ANSSI référentiel) explicitly cite TOTP, short-lived tokens, or hardware-based second factors as acceptable measures.

+- **CRA/NIS2: Operational Monitoring and Auditability**
+Every couple of seconds all requests contain a fresh TOTP.
+This simplifies anomaly detection (invalid TOTPs, repeated attempts, replay patterns) and aligns with CRA/NIS2 expectations for continuous monitoring of security-relevant events.

 ## Open Data by Default